Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Appendix A: Proper frame in metric teleparallel geometries

 \subsection{Proper frames}

-In metric teleparallel geometries, it is always possible to do all computations in the proper co-frame, $\tilde{h}^a$, in which the corresponding spin connection is trivial.
+In metric teleparallel geometries, it is always possible to do all computations in the proper co-frame, $\tilde{h}^a$, in which the corresponding spin connection is trivial (also called the co-frame in Weitzenb\"{o}ck Gauge).
 In the bulk of this paper, we chose to do all computations in a non-proper co-frame having a non-trivial spin connection.
 However in this appendix we shall compute the Lorentz transformation that will yield the corresponding proper frame for a number of the examples given in the text.

 Assume an orthonormal co-frame basis $h^a$ and its associated non-trivial spin connection $\omega^a_{~b}$ as determined in Section \ref{examples}.
-In a metric-teleparallel geometry the spin connection can generated by some local Lorentz transformation, $\Lambda^a_{~b}$ via
+In a metric-teleparallel geometry the spin connection can be generated by some local Lorentz transformation, $\Lambda^a_{~b}$ via

 To determine the proper co-frame ansatz $\tilde{h}^a$ for metric teleparallel geometries requires one to find the Lorentz transformation $\Lambda^a_{~b}$ that satisfies equation \eqref{DE_conn}.
 One can then transform the given orthonormal co-frame $h^a$ and non-trivial spin connection $\omega^a_{~b}$ to a proper orthonormal co-frame $\tilde{h}^a=\Lambda^a_{~b}h^a$ having a trivial spin connection.